 Marc Schiffer

 Marc works on asymptotically safe gravity-matter systems using functional and lattice methods.
-Currently, Postdoctoral researcher at Perimeter Institute.
+Currently, Postdoctoral researcher at Radboud University.